-Hillel Olami is an innovative and unique project which highlights global Jewish Peoplehood among young adults on college campuses.
-Hillel Olami seeks to deepen and explore our intrinsic relationship within the complex and changing landscape of Jewish Peoplehood through an intensive internship-based network of clusters of Hillel students invested in strengthening their bond to the Jewish State, Jewish identity, renewal, and continuity.
-This project is a partnership between five CUNY Hillels and the eight Hillels in Israel and is supported by a grant from the UJA Federation of New York.
+Hillel Olami was an innovative and unique project which highlighted global Jewish Peoplehood among young adults on college campuses.
+Hillel Olami deepened and explored our intrinsic relationship within the complex and changing landscape of Jewish Peoplehood through an intensive internship-based network of clusters of Hillel students invested in strengthening their bond to the Jewish State, Jewish identity, renewal, and continuity.
+This project was a partnership between five CUNY Hillels and the eight Hillels in Israel and supported by a grant from the UJA Federation of New York.

-Hillel Olami partners 10 CUNY students with 10 Israeli university students through a year-long fellowship.
+Hillel Olami partnered 10 CUNY students with 10 Israeli university students through a year-long fellowship.
 Over the January winter break, our New York students travel Israel and meet their Israeli counterparts for the first time.
-This intensive experience exposes students to the depths of Israeli culture and society through the eyes of their peers.
-In the spring, the Israeli partners visit New York during Yom Hazikaron (Israel's Memorial Day) and Yom Ha'atzmaut (Israel's Independence Day).
-They have the opportunity to discover the Jewish identity of their peers in the diaspora.
+This intensive experience exposed students to the depths of Israeli culture and society through the eyes of their peers.
+In the spring, the Israeli partners visited New York during Yom Hazikaron (Israel's Memorial Day) and Yom Ha'atzmaut (Israel's Independence Day).
+They had the opportunity to discover the Jewish identity of their peers in the diaspora.

-Hillel at Baruch is proud to participate in this global program with Israel, New York, Argentina, Uruguay, Kiev, and more.
+Hillel at Baruch proudly to participated in this global program with Israel, New York, Argentina, Uruguay, Kiev, and more.